bluebehree/twitter-svm/README.md

 # Twitter SVM

 This project was part of the third problem set of the Intro to Machine Learning class (CS M146) I took at UCLA.
-I ported the code to Python 3 and made some slight changes to clean up the program.

 ## Summary